AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: DL-Based Estimation of Radio Maps

+\review{ This approach offers several advantages over gradient-based fine-tuning: (i) it requires no iterative optimization, (ii) it is robust to overfitting with extremely sparse data, and (iii) it preserves the spatial patterns learned during pretraining while correcting for systematic bias between simulation and measurement domains. }

-This strategy enables efficient fine-tuning with minimal data, significantly improving predictive performance.
-The full calibration process is illustrated in Fig.~\ref{fig:calibration_process}.
+\review{ This strategy enables efficient fine-tuning with minimal data, significantly improving predictive performance.
+The full calibration process is illustrated in Fig.~\ref{fig:calibration_process}. }

-We perform the calibration process 100 times to account for randomness in the train-test splits, ensuring the results are not biased toward any specific subset of the data.
-Fig.~\ref{fig:ecdf_calibration} shows the performance comparison between Sionna RT, the calibrated U-Net model, and the uncalibrated model.
-As shown, the calibrated model consistently outperforms the others, reducing the error to around 10\% and producing predictions that more closely align with real-world measurements.
+\review{ We perform the calibration process 100 times to account for randomness in the train-test splits, ensuring that the results are not biased toward any specific subset of the data.
+Fig.~\ref{fig:ecdf_calibration} presents a performance comparison among Sionna RT, the calibrated U-Net model, and the uncalibrated model.
+As shown, the calibrated model consistently outperforms the others, reducing the median error to approximately 5\% and producing predictions that more closely align with real-world measurements. }

+\review{ The effect of varying the calibration data ratio is illustrated in Fig.~\ref{fig:ecdf_split_ratio}.
+As shown, increasing the proportion of measurement data used for calibration yields only marginal improvements in accuracy.
+For instance, using 20\% of the measurements achieves a median error of approximately 5\%, whereas using 80\% reduces the error to 3.57\%---an improvement of only 1.43 percentage points.
+This trade-off must be considered in the context of data collection costs and availability.
+Furthermore, as discussed in Section~\ref{sec:digital_twin}, errors of this magnitude do not significantly impact system-level performance, suggesting that 20\% represents a practical and cost-effective calibration threshold. }

 This calibration pipeline allows the U‑Net model to continuously incorporate real‑world measurements, ensuring that the digital twin remains closely aligned with the physical network.
 By iteratively collecting field data, updating the model, and regenerating the radio maps, the system maintains high fidelity and accuracy for subsequent ``what‑if'' analyses and control actions.